 Set aside items that you will need the day of the move: an overnight bag with a change of clothes and personal items (toiletries, medications); important papers; bedding; cleaning supplies (sponges, paper towels, soap).
 Also, include whatever form of payment the moving company requests; most will not accept a personal check.

 7. It's Moving Day

 Moving can be a stressful time for everyone.
 You are saying goodbye to part of your life; and hello to the future.
 Expect to feel a little sadness and nervousness, but excitement, too!
-Your Brightview Associates will be happy to welcome you, so be sure to let us know how we can help.
+Your Brightview Senior Living associates will be happy to welcome you, so be sure to let us know how we can help.

 Moving to Senior and Assisted Living Checklist

 - Telephone / Mobile